KabalMcBlade/Ion/README.md

 - Assets:
 	- **Ash Canyon** is under GPL-2.0, downloaded from here: http://www.custommapmakers.org/skyboxes.php
 	- **Damaged Helmet** is under a Creative Commons Attribution-NonCommercial license: https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/DamagedHelmet
+	- **frace_cross.hdr** found at http://www.pauldebevec.com/Probes/ with copyright to Images Copyright © 1998, 1999 Paul Debevec (I didn't mail them, but because of the opensource nature, I hope is not an issue!
+Otherwise I'll remove it)

 ## NOTE